RoverIsADog/gradetracklite/server/README.md

 ### Request

-On the dashboard page, whenever the user selects a semester, and the frontend will send a GET request with the following URL search parameter:
+On the dashboard page, whenever the user selects a semester, the frontend will send a GET request with the following URL search parameter:

 - `semester_id=<SEMESTER_UUID>`